programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 {% include figure.html filename="en-or-interactive-visualization-with-plotly-06.png" alt="Facet Plot: Female and male weapon use, Philadelphia homicides (1902-1932)" caption="Figure 6.
 Female and male weapon use, Philadelphia homicides (1902-1932)" %}

-Note that this method circumvents the need to specify your grid dimensions as Plotly Express will automatically divide the grid into the number of categories available (in this case a 2x1 grid &mdash; one chart for males and one for females).
+Note that this method circumvents the need to specify your grid dimensions, as Plotly Express will automatically divide the grid into the number of categories available (in this case, a 2x1 grid &mdash; one chart for males and one for females).
 However, the method only works for creating a figure which contains just *one* type of graph.
 We will discuss how to create figures which contain specified dimensions and multiple types of graph in the section on using Graph Objects.

 ### Adding Animations: Animation Frames